 Order e-book now

-A modern drama, Shee-Oak by Geraldine Star is a testimony to the power of a stranger to undertake a troubled journey through alcohol, pills and romance to help transform a difficult young woman’s life:
+A modern drama, Shee-Oak is testimony to the power of a stranger to undertake a troubled journey through alcohol, pills and romance to help transform a difficult young woman’s life:

 Two women share a volatile adventure across the drought- stricken rural Hay Plain to Adelaide for a music festival.
 The transformative lure of pills, alcohol and romance drives them on with the possibility of a veritable explosion and tragic ending for the women ominous throughout.